-The decrease in the number of in-person training sessions without a notable increase in the number of complaints and the higher number of informal resolutions suggest that the in-person training provided by Ms. Bell and the online training is being successful in educating the University community regarding harassment and discrimination and in promoting informal resolutions.
-Informal resolutions of complaints tend to be better outcomes.
+As noted above, in my view, the overall trending decrease in the number of complaints since 2012-14, at the same time as a decrease in the number of in-person training sessions, suggests that the in-person training provided by Ms. Bell and the online training continues to be successful in educating the University community regarding harassment and discrimination and in promoting informal resolutions.

 A properly functioning policy with regard to bullying, harassment and discrimination is a key requirement at a university in order to facilitate the maintenance of a respectful and productive place to learn and work.
-From my perspective as Human Rights Officer, I remain of the view that there is now much greater familiarity by members of the University community with the principles set out in the Policy and better understanding of what is and what is not bullying, harassment, and discrimination and better knowledge of how to address the bullying harassment and discrimination through the implementation of the more comprehensive educational training program and the online training.
+From my perspective as Human Rights Officer, I remain of the view that there is now much greater familiarity by members of the University community with the principles set out in the Policy and understanding of what is and what is not bullying, harassment, and discrimination, all of which were achieved by the educational training program and the online training undertaken by the University.

-Appendix "A" Policy
+Appendix "A"